 All businesses situated within the DublinTown area are automatically members of the DublinTown as a result of the vote taken in 2007.
-The Business Improvement District scheme was renewed by ballot again in 2012.
-The result of this ballot was 1063 votes in favour of renewing the scheme versus 511 against which has given us a strong mandate from the city’s business community to continue our work up to 31 December 2017.
-A further ballot will take place in 2017 to renew the BID until 2022.
+The Business Improvement District scheme was most recently renewed by ballot again in 2022.
+The result of this ballot was 733 votes in favour of renewing the scheme versus 476 against which has given us a strong mandate from the city’s business community to continue our work.
+A further ballot will take place in 2027 to renew the BID until 2032.

 Businesses outside the agreed area of the DublinTown cannot choose to become members of the scheme.
 Our membership and the range of services that we offer are limited to the defined geographical area of the DublinTown.

 The DublinTown area spans approximately 2.5km, running from Stephens Green to Parnell Square and from Capel Street to Amiens Street on the northside of the city and Dawson Street to South Great Georges Street on the southside of the city.
 The area is made up of 115 streets just under 4,000 buildings and 2,500 members.